rothirschtec/www.rothirsch.tech/content/documents/en/blog.md

 ---
-Title:      A warm welcome on our blog
+Title:      Welcome to Rothirsch Tech.
+GmbH's blog
 Name:       blog
 Summary:    Blog of the website of Rothirsch Tech.
 GmbH
 Language:   en